Loading...

 question_exchange

-The existing subfloor must always be level, clean, dry and load-bearing.
+In general, the existing subfloor must be level, clean, dry and stable.

-Once this requirement has been met, FLEXIRO underfloor heating can also be laid on OSB boards.
-However, according to the specifications of one of the leading manufacturers of construction adhesives, Bostik GmbH, the OSB boards must be connected to the subsurface.
-Floating boards are not suitable.
-The OSB boards must be primed before laying the FLEXIRO underfloor heating.
-In this case, the heating pipes should be covered with screed by at least 5 mm.
+If these requirements are met, FLEXIRO underfloor heating can also be installed on OSB boards.
+However, according to the specifications of leading manufacturers of construction adhesives, the OSB boards must be bonded to the substrate.
+Floating boards are not suitable for underfloor heating systems.
+The OSB boards must be primed before installing FLEXIRO underfloor heating.
+When using OSB as a subfloor, the screed covering the heating pipes should be at least 5 mm thick.

 In many cases, thin-bed underfloor heating can be installed directly on top of an existing floor covering.
 Therefore, modernising an already insulated floor with thin underfloor heating usually requires no additional insulation.
 At FLEXIRO, we only sell special impact-resistant insulation boards for damp rooms.
 If floor insulation is required in certain situations, e.g. above ground or above garages, it can be purchased from specialist builders' merchants.
 Once the thermal insulation has been applied, a load-bearing surface must be created before the thin-layer system can be installed.